valancej/documentation/_basic/builds-and-configuration/dependency-cache.md

 {:toc}

 {% csnote info %}
-Note that this article addresses caching on **Codeship Basic**.
-If you are looking for information on caching with **Codeship Pro**, [click here]({{ site.baseurl }}{% link _pro/builds-and-configuration/caching.md %})
+This article addresses caching on **Codeship Basic**.
+There is a separate guide for [caching on Codeship Pro]({{ site.baseurl }}{% link _pro/builds-and-configuration/caching.md %}).
 {% endcsnote %}

 ## What Is The Dependency Cache?

-On all Codeship Basic projects, we automatically cache the dependency directories for several popular tools and frameworks to speed up future builds.
+On all Codeship Basic projects, we automatically cache the dependency directories for several popular tools to speed up future builds.

 This means that all packages saved in these directories at the end of a build will be automatically loaded on the build machine for future builds.